- Home›

 Canvas - The online learning management system (LMS) that the College uses to administer courses.

-Consortium Agreement - An agreement between two or more schools to recognize registration at each institution for financial aid purposes.
-It allows students enrolled at more than one school in a given semester to receive the maximum amount of financial aid for which they are eligible by combining enrollment at both schools.
+Consortium Agreement - An agreement between two or more schools to recognize registration at each institution, enabling students who attend one school to attend class and use resources at another school and allowing students enrolled at more than one school in a given semester to receive the maximum amount of financial aid for which they are eligible by combining enrollment at both schools.

 Core-to-Core - Core-to-Core articulations document a particular college's or university's promise to accept the general education credits embedded in a specific degree from the College.